 GROW Early Childhood Care & Education: St Kilda : Cambridge

 Our purpose built learning areas at Grow are reflective of the high standard of living maintained at St Kilda, Cambridge (including sustainability principles such as using solar energy.)
 Our playrooms have been designed to support age/stage development for infants, toddlers and young children with interconnected options for working independently or together.
 Our soft furnishings provide a modern, homely feel that promotes taking pride and ownership of our environment.
-With a majority of our resources, we have been able to support New Zealand owned and operated with a large portion handcrafted from local providers.
+We support New Zealand owned and operated when sourcing resources with a large portion handcrafted from local providers.